TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

 1. Create new GAE apps for production and staging.
 1. Configure GCP billing.
-1. Create new master DBs and 10 read replicas for prod and staging.
+1. Create new primary DBs and 10 read replicas for prod and staging.
     1. Set up IP address and configure admin password and allowed IP addr.
         [Instructions](https://cloud.google.com/sql/docs/mysql-client#configure-instance-mysql).
-    1. Set up backups on master.
+    1. Set up backups on primary DB.
 The first backup must be created before you can configure replicas.
 1. Fork settings.py and configure every part of it, especially trusted domains and "all" email settings.
 1. You might want to also update `*/*_constants.py` files.